First-Year Progression Agreement

 More detail about our programs can also be found in the navigation bar at the top of this page.

 |Professional Development and networking opportunities with employers and alumni

-- Networking opportunities with employers and alumni help students develop and apply professional and leadership skills.
+(such as the annual Lee College of Engineering Picnic) help students develop and apply professional and leadership skills.

-|The Industrial Solutions Laboratory (ISL) partners with local companies to bring industry projects to the two-semester Senior Design program.
-The projects simulate real-world practice as students manage budgets, deadlines, and conflicting constraints to provide a solution that meets the needs of the company.|
+|The Industrial Solutions Laboratory (ISL) partners with local companies to bring industry projects to the two-semester Senior Design Program.
+The projects simulate real-world practice as students manage budgets, deadlines, and conflicting constraints to provide solutions that meet the needs of the company.|

 |Students learn design skills beginning in the freshman-level Introduction to Engineering (ENGR 1201) and Introduction to Engineering Technology (ETGR 1101) courses.
 These skills are honed in sophomore and junior design courses in preparation for the Senior Design Program.|